OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 * Managing File Paths: `NSSearchPathForDirectoriesInDomains, NSTemporaryDirectory`
 * The `NSFileManager` object lets you examine the contents of the file system and make changes to it.
 A way to create a file and write to it can be done through `createFileAtPath`.

+#### Static Analysis

+Identify sensitive data saved throughout the app.
+This incudes passwords, secret keys, and personally identifyable information, as well as other data identified as sensitive by the client.
+Look for instances where this data is saved using any of the local storage APIs listed above.
+Make sure that sensitive data is *always* stored using the Data Protection API with sensible settings (see also "remediation").

 #### Dynamic Analysis